Wisconsin Franciscan sisters religiously cheer on their Green Bay Packers

 Sister Christine Stoller, who likes to knit during breaks in the game, grew up in a family of Packers enthusiasts.
 She is a native of the Algoma, Wisconsin, area.

 “My mother loved (wide receiver) Donald Driver.
 She would get up and do her little dance when he did something good.
-She wore his jersey,” Sister Christine said.
+She wore his jersey,” Stoller said.

 Her brother, a retired professional photographer, used to photograph home games during the Bart Starr era.

 “They had a lot of injuries this season, but they did well.
 They have a shot at the Super Bowl.
-Maybe this is the year,” Sister Christine said.
+Maybe this is the year,” Stoller said.

 Weiss writes for The Compass, newspaper of the Diocese of Green Bay.